 After finding the products and solutions that you’ll want for your business, you should go out and find merchant account providers that can offer both the rate you want and the products you need.

 One of the most important considerations is how the merchant account provider determines its fees.
-There are several types of fees.
+The three primary fee programs are:

 We’re big fans of interchange plus pricing since it can often cut costs according to your specific business needs.
 It’s not as easy to understand as flat rates, but you can save lots of money in the long run.

-Analyze each offer with cost projections based on your past volume and goal volume in mind.
-E.g. If the merchant account provider has a tiered system of fees, do some rough math to see how much of your expected sales volume will payout at the highest fee tier.
+Analyze each offer with cost projections based on your past volume and goal volume in mind — e.g. if the merchant account provider has a tiered system of fees, do some rough math to see how much of your expected sales volume will payout at the highest fee tier.

 It’s best to know upfront about high fees than to get unexpected bad news after you sign the contract and receive your first statement.